Shop our Natursutten natural rubber dummy range above or read our comprehensive blog below.

 There will be times when we are in short supply or out of stock.
 In the past, it has been difficult to buy the Natursutten natural dummies in Australia however we do our best to maintain stock holdings of the original style dummy.

 The Butterfly style dummy has a cutout that leaves space for the baby’s nose.
 Unfortunately, due to the low demand of this style, we are unable to keep this in stock.

 Our most asked question is which of the two styles of soothers should we purchase.
 The difference between the two is that the round and orthodontic soother’s nipple are different shapes.

 Which soother is better for you will be determined how your baby takes to it.
 Some babies will prefer the rounded shape while others have a preference to the orthodontic nipple.
 They may need to try both to see which they prefer.

 Sizes of the original rubber dummy

-We offer three sizes which are the small, medium and large in both the round and orthodontic style.
+We offer three sizes which are the small, medium, and large in both the round and orthodontic style.
 The small pacifier is designed for newborn babies through to 6 months.
 The medium size is for ages from six months through to one year while the larger dummies are for babies over twelve months.

-Packaging of baby soother
+Packaging of the baby soother